holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 1. We're adding `response` property which is an object holding `status` and `body` properties, which will be set and checked.

-1. They need to be reseted before each test.
+1. They need to be reset before each test.

 1. It is still returning this collection (as a response), that is why this test's description didn't change.
 From user's perspective, this is what will be happening: returning a collection